danielan987/agricultural_agentic_ai/README.md

 A user starts the conversation by selecting a location on a map instead of writing a prompt.

-The latitude and longitude is sent to the Semantic Kernel where it is received by two native plug-ins.
+The latitude and longitude is sent to the Semantic Kernel where it is received by two native plugins.
 First/

+add these plugins to the kernel.

 Within a
 gpt-4o-mini